rachbowyer/keirin/README.md

  * Multiple timed runs are taken and the median of these (rather than the mean) is used for the final result.
 The median is more robust than the mean in the event of outliers.
  * MADS (["Median absolute deviation"](https://en.wikipedia.org/wiki/Median_absolute_deviation)) is provided as a measure of the variance, rather than the sample standard deviation.
 Again MADS is more robust against outliers than the sample standard deviation.

+5) If required, estimating the timing overhead unavoidably included in the times for the benchmarked function.

 ## Installation
 Keirin is available from Clojars.